hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

   Method 4 - Counting the inbound links amount within a page.
 If a page has more relative links, it gets higher score.
 In this case, this method may not be the most important method.

   For each method, I am giving each method different weight based on how important they are to the results.
 The returned results work well on query = "Recommendation System", but has some unexpected results when query = "new Recommendation System".
 Combine all the methods together when calculating the page score will bring better/more reliable results.

+ * PageRank - Calculates the probability that someone randomly clicking on links will arrive at a certain page.
+The more inbound links the page.
+The more inbound links the page has form other popular pages, the more likely it is that someone will end up on this page.
+  PageRank also uses a damping factor of 0.85, means there is 85% chance that a user will continue clicking on links at each page.